-Since stepping into the spotlight in 2013, Dr. Dina is rapidly becoming a household name, having appeared on multiple magazine covers, been named the “Queen of Medical Marijuana in LA” by Rolling Stone and the "Pot Doc to the Stars" by Variety and Billboard, and seen by millions in the Vice documentary The Real Nancy Botwin and in a GQ web-series with 2 Chainz called Most Expensivest Shit, where she smokes the world’s most expensive joint and hosts a $500,000 dab session.
+Since stepping into the spotlight in 2013, Dr. Dina is rapidly becoming a household name, having appeared in several books and on multiple magazine covers, been named the “Queen of Medical Marijuana in LA” by Rolling Stone and the "Pot Doc to the Stars" by Variety and Billboard, and seen by millions in the Vice documentary The Real Nancy Botwin and in a GQ web-series with 2 Chainz called Most Expensivest Shit, where she smokes the world’s most expensive joint and hosts a $500,000 dab session.

 "Over the past decade, I have seen the industry explode for both the good and bad,” Dr. Dina says.
 “I hope that the work I have done, and continue to do, will help legitimize the use of medical marijuana for those who truly need it.
 It is gratifying when those people thank me for what I have done.
 Sometimes, I feel like I’m giving them a second chance at life.”